agorararmard/Simple-Integer-Machine-Part2/README.md

 - It has a ReadMutex for input stream.
 - It has a WriteMutex for output stream.
 - It has a dynamic array of cores, each is a Processor instance.
+- It has a dynamic array of exception pointers to detect all exceptions that happen on each core.
+The first exception caught is the one passed, however, all exceptions are printed and cores doesn't terminate if other cores faced an exception.
 - It loads the programs from the given file names for each core respectively
 - It handles all exceptions by printing their values and rethrowing them for the main program in case further analysis is needed.